Course options

 -

 In this module you will develop an understanding of the mathematical representation of physical problems, and the physical interpretation of mathematical equations.
-You will look at ordinary differential equations, including linear equations with constant coefficients, homogeneous and inhomogeneous equations, exact differentials, sines and cosines, Legendre poynomials, Bessel's equation, and the Sturm-Liouville theorem.
-You will examine partial differential equations, considering Cartesian and polar coordinates, and become familiar with integral transforms, the Gamma function, and the Dirac delta function.
+You will study both ordinary and partial differential equations, and learn about their properties: linear, order, homogeneous and inhomogeneous.
+You will learn to solve partial differential equations using the separation of variables method, and solve Laplace's equation in Cartesian, polar and spherical coordinates.
+Solutions will involve application of sines and cosines, Legendre polynomials, Bessel's equation, and the Sturm–Liouville theorem.
+In addition, you will become familiar with the Dirac delta function, the Gamma function, and Fourier transforms.

 -